pydatasci-repos/pydatasci/README.md

 }
 ```

-> Label-based stratification is used to ensure equally distributed label classes for both categorical and numerical data.
+> Label-based stratification is used to ensure equally distributed label classes for both categorical and continuous data.

 > The `size_test` and `size_validation` parameters are provided to expedite splitting samples:
 > - If you leave `size_test=None`, it will default to `0.25` when a Label is provided.